 Both Beaver Builder and Divi are GPL-friendly, meaning you can use them on as many sites as you need. products so you can use them on as many websites as you wish.

-There are three different plans which you can opt for with Beaver Builder from $99 topping out at $399.
-Each plan or license gives you full access to the Beaver Builder plugin and all modules and templates, with the higher tiers giving you some more advanced features such as Multisite, White labeling and Themer.
+There are three different plans which you can opt for with Beaver Builder from $99 topping out at $546.
+Each plan gives you full access to the Beaver Builder plugin and all modules and templates, with the higher tiers giving you some more advanced features such as Multisite, White labeling, and Themer.

 With Divi, you have just two options, yearly, at a standard price of $89 which requires a yearly purchase, or the lifetime option at $249.
 Both have the exact same access, but of course, you lose access to support and upgrades once the year passes.